Prague Tram Guide 2026: New Ticket Prices, Routes & Local Tips

 All trams interconnect in the middle of Prague (Karlovo Square or Lazarska Street) where you can change to get the tram you need.

 The trams also wait for each other there, so don’t be surprised if your tram will stand there for few minutes.
+A regular tickets are valid on the night trams, but you do need to bear in mind that the regular route might be a bit longer than usual, so I’d always recommend to get the 90 min ticket as a minimum.

 A nice little quirk of the night trams is that the Prague transport department uses the old trams with high steps to get to the tram carriage.

-There is also only one carriage, so sometimes it might feel like a bit of a squeeze with everyone trying to get home.
+There is also only one tram carriage, so sometimes it might feel like a bit of a squeeze with everyone trying to get home.
 Most of the old tram carriages also have the old types of seats which are individually heated from underneath – perfect in the cold Prague weather in winter time!

 Trams have a right of way on the pedestrian crossing